OFFLINE MEDICINE DATABASE

 Nine clinical sections — what you find in the app

-Each SPC entry in mojApteczka is split into nine collapsible sections, visible as cards on the medicine page.
+Each SmPC entry in mojApteczka is split into nine collapsible sections, visible as cards on the medicine page.
 You can expand or collapse each one independently — so you can jump straight to whatever you need.

 • Warnings and precautions — situations that require particular attention, monitoring, or dose adjustment